+- We remain long our current position in IAU and GDX.�

+- This past week Gold has been struggling at previous highs but is also holding the breakout support levels.

+- We took profits and rebalanced back to our original weighting in GDX which was up 36% since we added the position.

-- We remain long our current position in IAU and GDX.� - This past week Gold has been struggling at previous highs but is also holding the breakout support levels.� - The sectors are VERY overbought short-term so a pullback is likely which can be used to add to current holdings.� - Short-Term Positioning: Bullish - Last week: Hold positions. - This week: Hold positions Positions can now be added at 157.50 - Stop-loss moved up to \$150 - Long-Term Positioning: Bullish
+- The sectors are VERY overbought short-term so a pullback is likely which can be used to add to current holdings.�

+- Short-Term Positioning: Bullish

+- Last week: Hold positions.

+- o This week: Hold positions

+- Stop-loss moved up to \$150

+- Long-Term Positioning: Bullish